Interrupted Melody: Development

-In 1947 it was reported that Marjorie Lawrence was writing her memoirs, titled Interrupted Melody, and that she wanted Greer Garson to play her in a film.
+In 1947, it was reported that Marjorie Lawrence was writing her memoirs, titled Interrupted Melody, and that she wanted Greer Garson to play her in a film.
 The book was published in 1950.
 The Chicago Tribune called it "engrossing".

 In June 1951, MGM, which had just had a huge success with The Great Caruso, another biopic of an opera star, announced that it had bought the screen rights to the book.
 Jack Cummings was going to produce, and Kathryn Grayson was a possible star.
-Other possible stars were Greer Garson and Deborah Kerr, who would use Lawrence's voice.
+Other possible leads were Greer Garson and Deborah Kerr, who would use Lawrence's voice.
 Lawrence flew to Hollywood in July to have discussions with Cummings and Sonya Levien, who was to do the script.
 In December, MGM announced Lana Turner would play the lead with filming to begin in February.
-However filming did not proceed.
+However, filming did not proceed.
 In July 1952, MGM said Garson would be playing the lead and William Ludwig was working on the script.
-By February 1953 the studio had postponed production again.
+By February 1953, the studio had postponed production again.
 In December 1953, the film was put back on MGM's schedule with Garson still attached.